Brenda Jo Laihr Galbraith Nursing Scholarship

 Adeline Pax Laihr cared deeply about the education of her daughters Karen and Brenda, which she funded through college.
 She took interest in their schoolwork and provided summer learning opportunities.
 She encouraged her daughters to participate alongside her with compassion and tenderness in the daily care and exercise of her son Bruce, who was born with Down Syndrome and passed to eternal life as a toddler.
 Adeline encouraged her daughter Karen to pursue her dream of teaching when the course work was difficult and finances were scarce, and she served as a beacon for the vocation of nursing to Brenda.

 From Adeline her daughters learned to be strong in the rough times, to trust in God and to honor commitments.
 She was a resourceful, faith-filled Catholic and devout steward of God’s graces, who saved despite her circumstances to care for the needs of others.

 - Must be a graduating high school student from the Diocese of Columbus, Ohio

 - Must be pursuing a degree in nursing or teaching

 - Must provide a letter of nomination from a parish leader, such as clergy or youth minister

-- After reviewing the biography, students must submit an essay answering the following two questions in 350 words or less: In what ways can you apply these Christ-like characteristics in describing your daily life today, and how will you put them to use in the vocation of nursing?
+- After reviewing the biography, students must submit an essay answering the following two questions in 350 words or less: In what ways can you apply these Christ-like characteristics in describing your daily life today, and how will you put them to use in the vocation of nursing or teaching?